Guide to palm drills

 The technique is slightly different then the palm drill – using the fingertips rather than the palm to twist the drill, like twisting a key on a wind-up toy.

-Because the drill has a screw end it will go into the wood with the turning action and requires minimal downward pressure.
+- turn the drill in a clockwise direction (because the drill has a screw end it will go into the wood with the turning action and requires minimal downward pressure)

 Drilling with a conker clamp